-That is, especially if you’re a landlord.
+That is especially if you’re a landlord.

-When that’s been said, you should also know that just because you don’t end up getting a fine either now or within the next year, there’s no way to know whether the EPA decides that Santa is coming to town next year.
+When that’s been said, you should also know that just because you don’t end up getting a fine either now or within the next year.
+There’s no way to know whether the EPA decides that Santa is coming to town next year.

 Ho, ho, ho.
 Your Christmas just got a lot gloomier.

-Although the initial RRP rules were instituted in 2008, and later revised in 2010, it is not something that you can just ignore.
+Although the initial RRP rules were instituted in 2008 and later revised in 2010, it is not something that you can ignore.

-It may seem like a long time ago, but the reality is that there are a lot of cities that are just now starting to take significantly stronger stances on the topic of lead paint.
+It may seem like a long time ago.
+Still, the reality is that there are a lot of cities that are just now starting to take significantly stronger stances on the topic of lead paint.

-It may also mean that there were a lot of years following the institution of the ban where paint may have previously been in good condition.
-40 years later, reality is a little bit different.
+It may also mean that there were many years following the institution of the ban where paint may have previously been in good condition.
+40 years later, the reality is a little bit different.

-If you followed the link to the EPA’s website that we included, you will now have seen that it does mean that there are houses that are a lot more at risk than others.
+Maybe you followed the link to the EPA’s website that we included.
+You would now have seen that it does mean that there are houses that are a lot more at risk than others.

 So, how do I go about testing?
 What’s the process?

-It comes with great instructions on how to get the job done and makes sure that you and your family are safe, because it will at least give you a course of action if it turns out that the paint isn’t quite as safe as you thought it was.
+It comes with great instructions on how to get the job done and makes sure that you and your family are safe.
+It will at least give you a course of action if it turns out that the paint isn’t quite as safe as you thought it was.

-Those kits come in the amount of 24 tests, and while you aren’t able to use each of them on more than just one surface, at least it’s a very homeowner friendly product that can help you out without you having to have undergone all the RRP classes that a contractor has.
+Those kits come in the amount of 24 tests.
+While you cannot use each of them on more than just one surface, at least it’s a very homeowner-friendly product.
+It can help you out without undergoing all the RRP classes that a contractor has.

 What are some of the places where you are more likely to be exposed to lead?